High Performance, Art Directable, Hero Cloth Simulation

 The Goal Skin can also be used to describe the nature of each individual node, from fully dynamic to dynamic and constrained and finally kinematic and constrained (pure animation).
 Kinematic nodes do not generate collision with other kinematic objects.

-A selection of analysis tools are provided to allow inspection of the character to identify an areas of pinching, and inspection of the cloth to identify any geometry corruption.
+A selection of analysis tools is provided to allow inspection of the character to identify areas of pinching, and inspection of the cloth to identify any geometry corruption.

 Carbon Cloth can accept tri-mesh, quad-mesh and even non-manifold geometry.

 Garments can be simulated from their import rest state or they can be simulated from the panels that were used to create them using the Tailored model).
 This allows the easy import garments from garment creation packages such as Marvelous Designer.
 Wrinkles from the imported rest shape can be maintained, limited in angle or removed.

 Video tutorials on how to import garments into Carbon from Marvelous Designer can be found here: